Customs duty cut on gold can check smuggling

 Businessline analysis of the correlation between import duty changes and gold imports shows a strong impact in the short and medium term.

 Gold import duty was reduced from 12.5 per cent to 10 per cent on February 1, 2021.
-The quantity of gold imported increased to 97.6 thousand units in February 2021.
-It then continued to surge to 176.9 thousand units in March 2021 and remained elevated at 117.4 thousand units in April 2021.
+The quantity of gold imported increased to 97.6 thousand kg in February 2021.
+It then continued to surge to 176.9 thousand kg in March 2021 and remained elevated at 117.4 thousand units in April 2021.

 Prithviraj Kothari, Managing Director of RiddiSiddhi Bullions Ltd explained, “Gold is highly price-sensitive in India, as it is a major consumer market.
 Reducing duties can help curb smuggling by reducing the price difference between official and unofficial channels.”